 You are worth it.
 Give it a few months and you will be amazed at the return-on-investment.

 What are the costs involved?

 A portion of the expenses to see a Naturopathic Doctor (ND) are covered by many employers Extended health care plans and/or Health Spending accounts, so be sure to check your plan.
 Since it is not covered by the Alberta government, NDs have to charge for the visits.
 The cost for visits depends on the treatment modalities chosen.
-The initial consultation is $210 + the cost of prescriptions and/or lab tests.
+The initial 1.5 hour consultation is $250 and the cost of prescriptions, treatments and/or lab tests are in addition to this.
 Labwork may be required in order to complete the assessment.
-Follow up visit range from $88-160 depending on how much time is spent plus the cost of prescriptions and/or lab tests and the frequency ranges from weekly to monthly to quarterly depending on the treatment and severity of your condition.
+Follow up visit range from $100-200 depending on how much time is spent plus the cost of prescriptions and/or lab tests.
+The frequency of visits depends on the individuals health concerns and ranges from weekly to monthly to quarterly depending on the treatment and severity of your condition.

 What can you expect on your visit with a Naturopathic Doctor?

 The goal of the Naturopathic Doctor is to understand the patient and all the factors that impact on his/her health.
 As your naturopathic doctor, it is my responsibility to make sure that you have the information and guidance that you need to move from where you are now towards better health.
 I take this responsibility seriously and I know that naturopathic medicine can help you.

 The first visit is 1.5 hours long and during this time I take thorough case history, including your medical history, family background, general lifestyle, exposure to environmental hazards, stress levels, personal goals etc. In order to have a complete assessment, a screening physical is also included in this visit.